nogira/popclip-extensions/Sci-Hub/README.md

 # Sci-Hub <img src="icon.png" alt="image" width="30"/>

-Select a DOI/PMID/title and it should send you to the file on sci-hub.
-The url is randomly generated from a frequently updated list, so if one url doesn't work, just try again and it will try with a new link that will likely work.
+Select a DOI and it should send you to the file on sci-hub.
+If the URL does not work in the future, there is an updated list [here](https://sci-hub-links.com).

 <br>